VictoriaJasinick/my-python-ds-journey/README.md

 ## About me

 Hi, I'm Victoria — a self-taught learner based in Italy.
-I explore Python, Data Science, and applied AI by building real projects.
+I explore Python, AI engineering, and automation by building real projects.
 I speak Italian, Russian, and English.
-German is next on the list.
+Chinese is next on the list.

 ## Tech Stack